 But a speeding driver is not thinking about these consequences.
 They make choices that put themselves and others at risk—even if they aren’t trying to cause harm.

 If another driver caused your accident, you have the right to hold them responsible.
 You can seek compensation for your losses through a personal injury claim.
-If you have questions about getting started, reach out to a car accident lawyer.
+If you have questions about getting started, reach out to a personal injury lawyer in Atlanta.

 Drivers Must Follow State Speed Limit Laws